If you are wondering how to motivate staff working from home, then you are not alone!

 Rather than just sending a list of goals by email, for example, and allowing any room for misunderstanding, do not be afraid to embrace technology and use 1-to-1 virtual meetings with staff.

-Using platforms such as Zoom and Skype for Business is increasing simple and easy to set-up nowadays.
+Using platforms such as Zoom and Skype for Business is increasingly simple and easy to set up nowadays.

 It is important for you to be accessible to provide support, should the employee need it.